zhanglae/largeVis/README.md

 The additional hyperparameters *ρ* and `min-`*ρ* control the starting and final learning rate for the stochastic gradient descent process.

 The algorithm can treat positive edge weights in two different ways.
-The authors of Tang et al. (2016) suggest that edge weights should be used to generate a weighted sampling.
+The authors of @tang2016visualizing suggest that edge weights should be used to generate a weighted sampling.
 However, the algorithm for taking a weighted sample runs in *O*(*n*log*n*).
 Alternatively, the edge-weights can be applied to the gradients.
 This is controlled by the `weight_pos_samples` parameter.

 ### `vis`